johnnolan/johnnolan.dev/src/hcta/articles/tech-ethics-adr.md

 contributors: ["John Nolan"]
 ---

+## TLDR

+You can see the final Ethics ADR template and a copy of this decision in the [docs folder of this Github repository](https://github.com/johnnolan/johnnolan.dev/tree/main/docs/adrs).

 ## Introduction

 I have had the privilege to have worked with a Digital Sociologist recently who introduced me to the concept of Tech Ethics.